 On this day way back in 1933, a young man, a boxer, lies close to death in a hospital bed in Macon, Georgia.
-The room is quiet, morose even, such a contrast to the thrill seeking, 100-mile-an-hour life that the young pugilist had led.
+The room is quiet, morose even, such a contrast to the thrill seeking, hundred-mile-an-hour life that the young pugilist had led.
 The dying man is a mere 28 years of age.

 The physicians believe his ‘tremendous vitality’ is the only thing that keeps him from passing, but soon it is apparent that this won’t be enough.
 The young fighter cannot win this battle and he dies with his wife — a patient in the same hospital, having just given birth to their third son — at his bedside.
 His last words are, “I am going, old girl,” a final goodbye to his beloved.

 William Lawrence Stribling Jr,. or Young Stribling as he was known in the ring, lived his short life to the fullest.
 From fast cars, planes, speedboats and motorbikes, to taking on a plethora of the best middleweight, light heavyweight and heavyweight contenders the fight game had to offer, he lived fast and, sadly, died young.